porridgewithraisins/jam-bot/docs/CONFIG.md

 **idleTimeout**: (_default: 15_) The amount of time (in seconds) the bot will wait for before quitting, when the queue becomes empty.

-**autoDeleteAfter**: The amount of time (in seconds) after which the bot will automatically delete text messages it sends.
-Use if you want to avoid clutter.
+**autoDeleteAfter**: (_default : [never]_) The amount of time (in seconds) after which the bot will automatically delete text messages it sends.
+Use if you want to avoid clutter in your text channel.
+Note that the messages that you sent to command the bot will not be deleted by this command.
+You will have to use `clean` for that.

 **periodicallyLogPerformance**: (_default: false_) Setting it to `true` will log the resource usage of the bot periodically.